Henri, Grand Duke of Luxembourg: Early life and education

-Education

-Henri was educated in Luxembourg and in France, where he obtained his baccalaureate in 1974, after which he undertook military officer training at the Royal Military Academy Sandhurst, England on the Standard Military Course (SMC) 7.
+Henri was educated in Luxembourg and in France, where he obtained his Baccalauréat in 1974, after which he undertook military officer training at the Royal Military Academy Sandhurst, England on the Standard Military Course (SMC) 7.
 He then studied political science at University of Geneva and the Graduate Institute of International Studies, graduating in 1980.

-Constitutional position

 Prince Henri became heir apparent to the Luxembourg throne on the abdication of his paternal grandmother, Grand Duchess Charlotte of Luxembourg, on 12 November 1964.
-From 1980 to 1998, he was a member of the Council of State.
+From 1980 to his nomination as regent in 1998, he was a member of the Council of State.

+Reign

+Accession

 On 4 March 1998, Prince Henri was appointed as lieutenant representative by his father, Grand Duke Jean, meaning that he assumed most of his father's constitutional powers.
 On 7 October 2000, immediately following the abdication of his father, Henri acceded as Grand Duke of Luxembourg and took the constitutional oath before the Chamber of Deputies later that day.